LuiseFreese/espc25-smart-support-agent/sample-data/tickets.md

 - Ticket 1 → "How do I reset my password?"
 - Ticket 2 → "How to fix VPN disconnects?"
-- Ticket 4 → "How to request SharePoint access?"
+- Ticket 4 → "How to request access to systems?"

 **Success criteria:**
 - Answer found in KB: cite source with [1]